Opposing the EU’s Assault on the Nation State…Biographical

 THE CROTTY CASE, 1986/1987

-On Christmas Eve 1986 High Court Justice Mr Donal Barrington granted Raymond Crotty’s injunction application.
-He decided that Crotty had made a plausible case that his constitutional rights as an Irish citizen would be permanently affected if the SEA Treaty should come into came into force without a referendum and that there should be a full trial of the validity of his claims.
+On Christmas Eve 1986, High Court Justice Mr Donal Barrington granted Raymond Crotty’s application.
+It was the first item on the news that Christmas Day.
+The judge decided that Crotty had made a plausible case that his constitutional rights as an Irish citizen would be permanently affected if the SEA Treaty should come into force without a referendum, and that there should be a full trial of the validity of his claims.
 In January 1987 a trial of the substantive action took place before a three-judge High Court, which Crotty lost on grounds of his alleged lack of locus standi.
-There followed an appeal by Crotty’s counsel to the five-judge Supreme Court, at the commencement of which Supreme Court Justice Mr Brian Walsh remarked that Mr Crotty’slocus standi was like that of the proverbial Dutch boy standing with his finger in the dyke to hold back the legislative flood!
-In April 1987 the Supreme Court found in Crotty’s favour in a majority, three-two, judgement, following which the new Haughey-led Fianna Fail Government that had come into office between the High Court and Supreme Court stages of the Crotty case, held a constitutional referendum in May 1987 permitting the State to ratify the SEA, which was duly done.
+The High Court ruled that Crotty had not shown that his personal rights would be irreversibly affected by the coming into force of the SEA.
+There followed an appeal by Crotty’s counsel to the five-judge Supreme Court, at the commencement of which Supreme Court Justice Brian Walsh remarked that Mr Crotty’s locus standi was that of the proverbial Dutch boy standing with his finger in the dyke to hold back the flood – in this case the resulting future flood of supranational European laws.
+In April 1987 the Supreme Court found in Crotty’s favour in a majority, three-two, judgement, following which the new Haughey-led Fianna Fail Government – that had come into office between the High Court and Supreme Court stages of the Crotty case – held a constitutional referendum in May 1987 permitting the State to ratify the SEA, which was duly done.
 This whole affair delayed the coming into force of the Single European Act by six months.
-(See a more detailed note on the Crotty judgement of the Irish Supreme Court at the end of this document.)
+(See a more detailed note on the Crotty judgement of the Irish Supreme Court in Appendix 1 below.)

 THE McKENNA CASE, 1995